Food Access

 Double Up Food Bucks (DUFB) Locations

-Double Up Food Bucks (DUFB) doubles the value of SNAP benefits at participating locations, with some sites also doubling WIC and Farmers Market Nutrition Program (FMNP) benefits.
-The map below shows farmers markets, community-supported agriculture (CSA) programs, farm stands, and grocery stores participating in DUFB.
-Similarly to SNAP, nutrition incentive programs like DUFB have an economic multiplier effect.
-For DUFB, this has been calculated at 3.1, meaning that for every $1 spent on incentives at farmers markets and other direct-to-consumer sites, the overall contribution to the economy is $3.10.
+Double Up Food Bucks (DUFB) is a nutrition incentive program that doubles the value of SNAP benefits at participating locations, with some sites also accepting WIC and Farmers Market Nutrition Program (FMNP) benefits.
+The map below shows farmers markets, community-supported agriculture (CSA) programs, farm stands, and grocery stores that participate in DUFB.

-Highlights: The map shows that the number of participating locations increased in number and geographic distribution over the past year.
-Bastrop, McLennan, Travis, and Williamson counties have participating locations.
-The number of farmers markets in Central Texas, as seen on the Food Markets and Retail dashboard, limits the number of direct-to-consumer sites that can participate, though there is opportunity to expand these outlets through other retail channels.
+The number of farmers markets in Central Texas, as seen on the Food Markets and Retail dashboard, limits the number of direct-to-consumer DUFB sites; however, participation may expand through other retail channels.

 Toggle between years using the filter below the map.